Growth in ECHO’s Internship Program

 “ECHO’s property was flooded when I arrived, so my first official task was to assist Martin in digging drainage ditches by hand.
 He joked that I probably never imagined my college degree would prepare me for that job!”
 Elise recounts.
 “I became very close to Martin and Bonnie that year, as we initiated many of ECHO’s core missions, including the Seed Bank and ECHO Development Notes.
 I am very thankful and proud that I was part of ECHO during its first year under Martin’s leadership.”

-This June, ECHO welcomed its 277th intern!
-After retiring as CEO in 2006, Martin and Bonnie have remained active volunteers helping with ECHO workshops and special events.
+After retiring as CEO in 2006, Martin and Bonnie have remained members of the ECHO community.
 One of their great joys is reconnecting with ECHO partners from years past.

 “We are thrilled to see interns take what they have learned and use it in their futures to help others in so many different ways,” shares Bonnie Price.
 “The interns have been a special joy in our lives!”

 ECHO provides Hope Against Hunger through agricultural training, innovative options, and networking with community leaders and missionaries in 190+ countries.
 ECHO seeks to find agricultural solutions for families growing food under difficult conditions.
-ECHO’s international headquarters is located in Fort Myers, FL.
+ECHO works through Regional Impact Centers in Asia, East Africa, West Africa, and North America.
 To learn more, donate, or volunteer, visit www.echonet.org

 Share: